pjritee/pl_search_cpp/README.md

-# PLSearchCPP
+# pl_search_cpp

-PLSearchCPP is a C++ library that approximates Prolog predicates using a continuation-passing style.
+pl_search_cpp is a C++ library that approximates Prolog predicates using a continuation-passing style.
 It provides a framework for defining and executing Prolog-like predicates, including support for backtracking, choice points, and unification.

 ## Features